helpbuttons/hb-docs/docs/English/concepts.md

 - **Images**
 - **Date** (optional, turns it into an event)

-Buttons belong to one Network but can be published in multiple Networks if they share the same ButtonTemplate.
+Buttons belong to the Network they were created in.
+Through federation, a button can be shared with other Networks that use the same ButtonTemplate.

 Every button has a **Feed** — see below.